 Infectious Illness Risk.
-A widespread outbreak of an infectious illness, such as the COVID-19 pandemic, may result in in travel restrictions, disruption of healthcare services, prolonged quarantines, cancellations, supply chain disruptions, business closures, lower consumer demand, layoffs, ratings downgrades, defaults and other significant economic, social and political impacts.
-Markets may experience temporary closures, extreme volatility, severe losses, reduced liquidity and increased trading costs.
-Such events may adversely affect the Fund and its investments and could impact the Fund's ability to purchase or sell securities or cause elevated tracking error and increased premiums or discounts to the Fund's NAV.
-Despite the development of vaccines, the duration of the COVID-19 pandemic and its effects cannot be predicted with certainty.
+An outbreak of an infectious respiratory illness, COVID- 19, caused by a novel coronavirus has resulted in travel restrictions, disruption of healthcare systems, prolonged quarantines, cancellations, supply chain disruptions, lower consumer demand, layoffs, ratings downgrades, defaults and other significant economic impacts.
+Certain markets have experienced temporary closures, extreme volatility, severe losses, reduced liquidity and increased trading costs.
+These events will have an impact on the Fund and its investments and could impact the Fund's ability to purchase or sell securities or cause elevated tracking error and increased premiums or discounts to the Fund's NAV.
+Other infectious illness outbreaks in the future may result in similar impacts.

 Interest Rate Risk.
 During periods of very low or negative interest rates, the Fund may be unable to maintain positive returns or pay dividends to Fund shareholders.
 Very low or negative interest rates may magnify interest rate risk.
 Changing interest rates, including rates that fall below zero, may have unpredictable effects on markets, result in heightened market volatility and detract from the Fund's performance to the extent the Fund is exposed to such interest rates.
 Additionally, under certain market conditions in which interest rates are low and the market prices for portfolio securities have increased, the Fund may have a very low or even negative yield.
 A low or negative yield would cause the Fund to lose money in certain conditions and over certain time periods.
 An increase in interest rates will generally cause the value of securities held by the Fund to decline, may lead to heightened volatility in the fixed-income markets and may adversely affect the liquidity of certain fixed-income investments, including those held by the Fund.
 Because rates on certain floating rate debt securities typically reset only periodically, changes in prevailing interest rates (and particularly sudden and significant changes) can be expected to cause some fluctuations in the net asset value of the Fund to the extent that it invests in floating rate debt securities.
-The historically low interest rate environment in recent years heightens the risks associated with rising interest rates.
+The historically low interest rate environment heightens the risks associated with rising interest rates.